develeap-green/gan-shmuel/weight/README.md

-# Gan Shmuel - Weight Microservice API
+# Gan Shmuel - Weight Microservice
 > The Weight Microservice is responsible for the industrial weighing of trucks, facilitating the payment process to providers based on the cargo's net weight.
 > The application, WeightApp, maintains a record of all weights, ensuring payments are calculated accurately.
 > Reminder: `Bruto = Neto (fruit) + Tara (truck) + sum(Tara (containers))`